Setting up a business involves complying with a range of legal requirements. Find out which ones apply to you and your new enterprise.

 Separately, all parents have certain further rights to unpaid leave up to their child's 18th birthday.

 Most employees who are new fathers qualify for ordinary paternity leave when their baby is born, unless the employee has only worked for you for a short time.
-New fathers can take a block of either one or two weeks' paid leave.
+New fathers can take a block of two weeks' paid leave either together or separately.
+The leave must be taken within 52 weeks of the birth.
 The employee's employment rights (other than remuneration) are protected during paternity leave.

 An employee who adopts a child qualifies for adoption leave and adoption pay on similar grounds to those for maternity leave and maternity pay.
 Where a couple adopt a child, only one can claim adoption leave and pay.
 The other can claim paternity leave and paternity pay, regardless of gender, provided he or she qualifies.